Editors note: Much of this information was sourced from the nytimes.com

 Governor Tim Walz began to reopen Minnesota on April 27, however the stay-at-home order didn’t expire until May 17.
 Industrial and manufacturing businesses have reopened and retail stores are open.
-Gyms will reopen in the coming phases.
+Gyms will reopen soon.

 On April 27, Governor Tate Reeves decided to transition from a stay-at-home order to shelter-in-place.
 Retail, some beauty stores, restaurant dining, state parks and gyms have reopened, but climbing gyms are still currently closed.

 Missouri’s stay-at-home order expired May 3.
 Beginning on May 4, restaurant dining, retail and beauty stores as well as gyms were allowed to reopen.
 Patrons, however, must remain six feet apart.